 The Company is exposed to a range of risks that arise out of its underwriting and investment activities as well as its general operations.
 As determined by the Standard Formula, insurance risk is the most material risk to the Company, with non-life underwriting risk identified as the predominant insurance risk.
 The comprehensive reinsurance in place both for specific lines of business and across the whole account substantially limit the net loss potential from any single occurrence or aggregation of loss events.

-Market risk and counterparty default are other significant risks for the Company, further detail on the current risk profile of the Company and related risk management techniques are reported in section C.
+Market risk and counterparty default are other significant risks for the Company; further detail on the current risk profile of the Company and related risk management techniques are reported in section C.

-The risk profile and corresponding capital requirement for the Company increased during 2023 as the Company continues to grow.
+The risk profile and corresponding capital requirement for the Company increased during 2024 as the Company continues to grow.
+Please see Capital Management section below and in section E for additional information.